 How can I use widgets in response to HIV?

 - Share content from your blog or website about HIV prevention, testing, treatment policy, or research.

 - Share photos or videos from HIV-related events and activities, like an AIDS walk or benefit.

 - Conduct polls or surveys about your HIV services.

-- HIV/AIDS Prevention and Service Provider Locator from the U.S. Federal Government
+- U.S. Federal Government HIV Prevention and Service Provider Locator

 - Federal Inter-Agencies HIV/AIDS News Feed Widget